launchdarkly/flutter-client-sdk/packages/flutter_client_sdk/example/README.md

 When running from an IDE you can edit the build configuration to include the `--dart-define` commands.
 In Android studio these can be placed in the "Additional Run Args" when you edit the run configuration.

+In order to run the example on a physical iOS device you will need to configure a development team and provisioning profile.